esphome/esphome-docs/components/bluetooth_proxy.rst

       scan_parameters:
         interval: 1100ms
         window: 1100ms

+For WiFi-based proxies, 1100ms can result in an unstable WiFi connection.
+Setting the default values for interval and window will usually resolve any instability.

 Avoid placing the ESP node in racks, close to routers/switches or other network equipment as EMI interference will degrade Bluetooth signal reception.
 For best results put as far away as possible, at least 3 meters distance from any other such equipment.
 Place your ESPHome devices close to the Bluetooth devices that you want to interact with for the best experience.